legerch/develop-memo/Documentation/README.md

 #endif
 ```

 In this example, those methods are only available for Windows OS but we need to generate documentation for those methods.
-If we are using a Linux system (like with a server) to generate our documentation, documentation will not be available...
+If we are using a Linux system (like with a CI/CD pipeline) to generate our documentation, documentation will not be available...
 So, this is why we need to define this macro for Doxygen.

 Then, when you provide documentation for the concerned method, you can add doxygen `\warning` command :
 ```cpp